-Item Description WPS Button Press this button for 1 second, and immediately press the WPS button on your client to start the WPS process.
-Wi-Fi Button Press and hold this button for about 2 seconds to turn on or off the wireless function of your router.
-LED Button Press this button for about 2 seconds to turn on or off the LED of your router.
+Item Description WPS Button Press this WPS button, and immediately press the WPS button on your client device to start the WPS process.
+The 🐧 LED of the router should change from blinking to solid on, indicating successful WPS connection.
+Wi-Fi Button Press and hold the Wi-Fi button for more than 2 seconds to turn on or off the wireless function of your router.
+Reset Button Press and hold the button until the Power LED blinks to reset the router to its factory default settings.
+LAN Port (1-4) For connecting your PC or other wired devices to the router.
+WAN Port For connecting to a modem or an Ethernet outlet.

-Item Description USB 3.0 Ports (Type A + Type C) For connecting your USB storage devices to the router.
 Power On/Off Button Press this button to power on or off the router.
-2.5 Giga WAN Port For connecting to a DSL/Cable modem, or an Ethernet jack.
-LAN Ports (1-8) For connecting your PC or other wired devices to the router.
-Power Port For connecting the router to power socket via the provided power adapter.
-Reset Button Use a pin to press and hold the button for at least 2 seconds until the LED begins circulating blue to its factory default settings.
+Power Port For connecting the router to a power socket via the provided power adapter.